icarus-sullivan/react-inject/README.md

-# react-inject
+# @sullivan/react-inject
-Load and inject static assets into react
+Load and inject static assets into react 16.8.3+